Yanxing-Shi/FlashCK/README.md

 ## Authors
-LightInfer is entirely developed by [Yanxing-Shi](https://github.com/Yanxing-Shi) from Composable Kernel team.
+flashck is entirely developed by [Yanxing-Shi](https://github.com/Yanxing-Shi) from Composable Kernel team.

 ## Acknowledgement
-LightInfer is inspired by the following projects, we would like to thank the authors for their great work:
+flashck is inspired by the following projects, we would like to thank the authors for their great work:
 - [Composable Kernel](https://github.com/ROCm/composable_kernel.git)
 - [flash-attention](https://github.com/Dao-AILab/flash-attention.git)
 - [xformers](https://github.com/facebookresearch/xformers.git)